 What is Soybean Rust?

+Soybean rust disease is caused by one of two different fungi, Phakopsora pachyrhizi and Phakopsora meibomiae.
+P. meibomiae, also called the New World type of soybean rust, is a weaker pathogen that is found in small areas of the western hemisphere.
 P. pachyrhizi, called Asian or Australasian soybean rust, on the other hand, is far more virulent.
 First reported in Japan in 1902, the disease was only found in tropical to semitropical regions of Asia and Australia.
 Today, however, it has spread rampantly and is now found in Hawaii, throughout Africa, and into most of South America.

 Soybean Rust Symptoms